 Social Security Benefits

 Social security benefits are payments made under Title II of the Social Security Act.
-They include old-age, survivor, and disability insurance (OASDI) benefits, and some workers' compensation benefits.
+They include old-age, survivor, and disability insurance (OASDI) benefits.

 Social security benefits include monthly retirement, survivor, and disability benefits.
 They do not include supplemental security income (SSI).
 Certain government retirees who receive a pension from work are not covered by social security.